ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 cp report.txt report-2019.txt
 ```

 This command creates a new file named `report-2019.txt`.
-It has the same content as `report.txt`.
+It has the same contents as `report.txt`.

 Assume that the old file `report.txt` is not needed.
 After copying it, you can remove it with the `rm` utility.
 But you can combine copying and removing in a single command.
 Call the `mv` utility for doing that:
 {line-numbers: false, format: Bash}